Email FacebookTwitterMenu burgerClose thin

 Requires witnessesNoYes

-Choosing between a trust and a will depends on your financial situation, estate planning goals, and how you want your assets to be managed and distributed.
+Choosing between a trust and a will depends on your financial situation, estate planning goals, and how you want to manage and distribute your assets.
 Many people use both a trust and a will.
 A “pour-over” will can act as a backup to transfer any remaining assets into your trust upon death, ensuring full estate coverage.

 Living Trusts and Taxes in Georgia